 But, O God, we are sinners in thy sight; thou hast judged us so, and if we deny it we make thee a liar.
-Yet in Christ thou art reconciled to thy rebellious subjects; Give us the ear of faith to hear him, the eye of faith to hear him, the hand of faith to see him, the hand of faith to receive him, the appetite of faith to feed upon him; that we might find in him light, riches, honour, eternal life.
+Yet in Christ thou art reconciled to thy rebellious subjects;

+Give us the ear of faith to hear him, the eye of faith to see him, the hand of faith to receive him, the appetite of faith to feed upon him; that we might find in him light, riches, honour, eternal life.